Open Studio Hours

 SCG ART Program Events

-Blue Line Arts offers the following activities as a special opportunity for our community to meet with Kevin Snipes and learn about his craft first hand in 2023
+Blue Line Arts offers the following activities as a special opportunity for our community to meet with Marsha Schindler and learn about her craft first hand in 2024

 The Artist in Residence & Teaching (ART) Program

 The Susan Cooley-Gilliom Artist in Residence and Teaching (SCG ART) Program is a lasting gift to the many artists, arts educators and students, and arts enthusiasts we are fortunate to have in our community.
 The program represents a significant part of Susan’s lasting legacy–as a beloved local artist and environmental advocate.

 The ART program works to develop and enhance the visual arts through short-term residencies and workshops taught by nationally-established and highly reputable artists who create in a range of media.
 Past visiting artists include:

 - 2013: Laura Ross Paul